kerrynakayama/developintelligence_data_engineering/Day_02/LAB_04/fix_a_query.md

 ```
 ### Wait let's make the question a bit harder by adding one more level to it...
-### How many items were supplied by the United States that were shipped by regular air in 1998 and the total order price was over 50K dollars
+### How many orders were supplied by the United States that were shipped by regular air in 1998 and the total order price was over 50K dollars

  ```sql